 Officials Inspecting a crashed PAM D module in 2001

 Salyut 7: Launched in 1982, Salyut 7 was the last space laboratory under the Soviet Salyut program, which was replaced by the famous Mir space station in 1986.
-To complete the transition, Soviets pushed the Salyut into much higher orbit to delay its re-entry till 1994.
+To complete the transition, the Soviets pushed the Salyut into a much higher orbit to delay its re-entry till 1994.

-However, elevated solar activity and increased atmospheric drag caused the structure to charge down the earth in 1991, three years ahead of schedule.
+However, elevated solar activity and increased atmospheric drag caused the structure to charge down the Earth in 1991, three years ahead of schedule.
 It exploded upon re-entry,

 Mir: After Salyut 1, Mir became the largest artificial satellite in the lower earth orbit (LEO).
-It was launched in 1986 and re-entered the earth in 2001.
-Upon re-entry the massive space station was disintegrated over the South Pacific region near Fiji.
+It was launched in 1986 and re-entered the Earth in 2001.
+Upon re-entry, the massive space station was disintegrated over the South Pacific region near Fiji.

 Tiangong-1: China’s first space station Tiangong-1 is the latest addition to this list.
-After losing contact with the ground control back in 2016, the space station finally re-entered earth’s atmosphere on 2nd April 2018.
-The space lab was mostly vaporized, only a few remaining pieces reached the surface harmlessly.
+After losing contact with the ground control back in 2016, the space station finally re-entered Earth’s atmosphere on 2nd April 2018.
+The space lab was mostly vaporized; only a few remaining pieces reached the surface harmlessly.

 The Kessler Syndrome

-The Kessler Syndrome, also known as the Kessler effect is a scenario in which a collision between two objects in the lower earth orbit generates more debris that increases the possibility of further collisions with other objects.
+The Kessler Syndrome, also known as the Kessler effect, is a scenario in which a collision between two objects in the lower earth orbit generates more debris that increases the possibility of further collisions with other objects.

-Measuring and Tracking
+Measuring and Tracking The Space Junk

 Sling Sat removing the Space debris

 These include the Space Infrastructure Service, which would be able to push dead satellites to the graveyard orbit.
 Another such experimental spacecraft is the Busek ORbital DEbris Remover (ORDER).

 As of now, there is no ironclad international regulatory framework for minimizing space debris in the lower earth orbit except the voluntary guidelines provided by the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS) in 2007.

 Many researchers believe that the lower orbit might soon become a kill zone for satellites due to space debris and be lost altogether.
-Some also proposed that space agencies must develop much smaller satellites that can orbit the earth with a safe distance from the space junks.
+Some also proposed that space agencies must develop much smaller satellites that can orbit the Earth with a safe distance from the space junks.